aoijs/website/src/content/docs/functions/mentioned.md

 ## Example(s)

-This will return the ID of the **first** mention if you attempt to mention someone in this command, or else it will return your ID:
+This will return the ID of the **first** mention, if you attempt to mention someone in this command, or else it will return your ID:

 ```javascript